tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 ### Delta Time

 Films run at a constant frame rate.
-Games attempt to run at a constant frame rate, but there is often fluctuation.
+Games attempt to run at a constant frame rate but there is often fluctuation.
 Your Sna game is ticking over at 30 fps, as specified in the `setup` function.
-Your computer is powerful enough to check for key input, render the snake's new position, and detect possible collisions, without producing any noticeable lag.
+Your computer is powerful enough to check for key input, render the snake's new position, and detect possible collisions -- every frame -- without producing any noticeable lag.
 However, there are instances where a game must perform many additional frame-by-frame calculations.
 For instance, there may be twenty collectable items scattered about the stage; in such a scenario, an additional nineteen AABB collision tests must take place before a new frame can be displayed.
 More likely, though, it would take thousands of collision tests per frame to produce any perceivable slow-down.

 Edit the `yspeed` variable so that the snake immediately heads upward when the sketch runs.
 In addition to this edit, add an `if` statement to the bottom of your draw function to record the total milliseconds elapsed upon the snake reaching the top edge.